trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - Description
       - Default
     * - ``delta.domain-compaction-threshold``
-      - Sets the number of transactions to act as threshold.
-Once reached the connector initiates compaction of the underlying files and the delta files.
-A higher compaction threshold means reading less data from the underlying data source, but a higher memory and network consumption.
+      - Sets the number of transactions to act as a threshold.
+After reaching the threshold, the connector initiates compacting a large IN or OR clause into a min-max range predicate for pushdown into an ORC or Parquet reader.
       - 100
     * - ``delta.max-outstanding-splits``
       - The target number of buffered splits for each table scan in a query,